SamMilnes/DS-Individual-Final-Project/README.md

 ![Screenshot 2022-12-04 180701](https://user-images.githubusercontent.com/68667116/205521163-84e986b9-df0f-4150-890c-c43f323d1d63.png)

 Next it was time to create our model.
 After playing around with hyperparameters for a bit, I decided to create a network with 4 hidden layers, a mean squared error loss function, an Adam optimizier, a learning rate of 0.01, and 300 epochs.
+The does not need to be saved anywhere, because I created a random seed, so the numbers will always be the same.

 ![Screenshot 2022-12-04 182711](https://user-images.githubusercontent.com/68667116/205522201-23e7fe78-49e6-437b-b37c-08c63572f56b.png)